Students must apply via one of the following online application forms:-

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on studentadmin@sunderland.ac.uk or 0191 515 3154.

-Your completed application form will be reviewed by our Admissions team to ensure that you have the required entry qualifications.
-If you meet these requirements, your application will be individually assessed by the Admissions Tutor and, if successful, you'll be shortlisted for interview.
+Your completed application form will be reviewed by our Admissions Team to ensure that you have the required entry qualifications.
+If you meet these requirements, you'll be shortlisted for interview.
+This will be an individual interview which will assess your values, problem-solving, and communication skills.

 This means you're required to complete the following:

-Instructions on how you complete these checks will be sent to you once you hold a conditional firm offer with us.
+Instructions on how to complete these checks will be sent to you once you hold a conditional firm offer with us.
 These forms are then reviewed alongside your application, and you must meet both the academic and fitness to practise requirements before you're given an unconditional offer.
 If you're successful, you'll also need to complete an annual declaration form to confirm you're fit and there are no changes to your DBS.

 The annual fee for this course is: